-Quayside’s presence as consultants or as directors on the customer firms’ boards was seen by the Bank of Scotland as sufficient grounds to ratchet up the lending, irrespective of the customers’ financial health or their ability to repay.
+The presence of Quayside personnel as consultants or as directors on the customer firms’ boards was seen by the Bank of Scotland as sufficient grounds to ratchet up the lending, irrespective of the customers’ financial health or their ability to repay.
 In some cases, the new lending reached truly astonishing proportions.
 For example, the loss-making aviation business Corporate Jet Services (parent of Club328 and Euromanx) was lent £113m, despite having an overdraft facility of just £800,000.

 Research by a forensic accountant hired by the BBC established that all but £7.4m the £113m that was lent to CJS “disappeared”.
-What remained of the company’s assets after its collapse was purchased for an initial consideration of just £7 by Quest Aviation Services, a “phoenix” off-the-shelf company whose three other directors (Andrew Jackson, Tony Shakesby and Robin Southwell) had been responsible for driving CJS imto the ground and were close associates of Mills.
+What remained of the company’s assets after its collapse was purchased for an initial consideration of just £7 by Quest Aviation Services, a “phoenix”, off-the-shelf company whose other other three directors (Andrew Jackson, Tony Shakesby and Robin Southwell) had been responsible for driving CJS into the ground and were close associates of Mills.